 Cognitive Collisions: A New System of Expression

-• Technologists join forces and team up with sculptors.
+• Technologists collaborate with sculptors.

 • Neuroscientists consult on color theory.